 HOWEVER, it absolutely keeps the dust, hair, dirt, etc down between vacuums.
 And for a stepmom of 3 kids, 1 giant dog, and 1 indoor mini pig, that is huge.

 Also, having chronic illness keeps me from being able to vacuum as often as I would like.
 These vacuums make it possible to stay on top of it without feeling gross.

-It does not replace any function your regular vacuum does with hoses, attachments, etc. Dog hair rolled into ball by rubber brush.
+It does not replace any function your regular vacuum does with hoses, attachments, etc. Dog hair rolled into a ball by rubber brush.
 Easy to pick up.

 Yes, but different models have different strengths when it comes to pet hair.

 Both of our models help keep the dog hair down.
 However, it is our experience that the rubber brushes that iRobot touts as being superior on pet hair DO NOT WORK AS WELL as the regular brush on the carpet.

 Where the regular brush picks the hair up, the rubber brush combines it into a large clump.
 These clumps can then be picked up very easily.
 The i7 does not seem to have the suction capacity to pick the clumps up.

 The downside, however, to the regular brush is that it needs de-haired more often.
 If you go too long between cleaning the brushes, it gets clogged and will not pick up as well.
 The rubber brush also needs to be cleaned, but not as often.

 Both the regular and rubber brush models pick up pet hair on hard surfaces (like tiles, etc) just fine.